Hyper V backup module or VHD backup

 Hyper V module

-If the Hyper V host server needs to be rebuilt, it will have to be built in the same way as the original one before the VM can be restored, i.e. same name, active directory membership and virtual network etc.
+If the Hyper V host server needs to be rebuilt, it must be built the same way as the original one before the VM can be restored, i.e., with the same name, active directory membership, and virtual network, etc.

 Basic VHD(X) file copy

-You can restore the VHD(X) files to any Hyper V host server and manually recreate the virtual environment.
-Version control considerations need to be considered, i.e. you can’t restore a Windows 2016 VM to a Windows 2008 Hyper V host server.
+You can restore the VHD(X) files to any Hyper-V host server and manually recreate the virtual environment.
+Version control considerations need to be taken into account; e.g., you can’t restore a Windows 2016 VM to a Windows 2008 Hyper-V host server.

-It is unlikely this will happen though because you will probably create a new Hyper V host server during DR.
+It is unlikely to happen, though, because you will probably create a new Hyper-V host during DR.

-The question you asked is somewhat open-ended and we can advise much better if we know more about your environment.
-If you don’t know about Hyper V replication (nothing shared), it is a great preventative measure to protect you from a single server failure.
+The question you asked is somewhat open-ended, and we can advise much better if we know more about your environment.
+If you don’t know about Hyper-V replication (no shared storage), it is a great preventive measure to protect you against a single-server failure.

-We can assist is setting this up to Azure or another server of yours should you require it.
+We can assist in setting this up on Azure or another server of yours, should you require it.